-45. A third possible mechanism could lead to the appearance of rising water.
+47. Another possible hydrologic condition could lead to the appearance of rising water.
 Rising water could occur if a portion of the regional (un-perched) aquifer became disconnected by a clay layer and, therefore, became perched.
-(See Exhibit PK13, page 4; Exhibit IDWR10, pages 10-

-13) Determining the exact mechanism leading to rising water is not critical, however, because the ultimate source of the rising water is the same.
+(See Exhibit PK13, page 4; Exhibit IDWR10, pages 10-13) Determining the exact mechanism leading to rising water is not critical, however, because the ultimate source of the rising water is the same.
 (Testimony of Dennis Owsley)

-46. The primary source of rising water is leakage from the Big Lost River between Moore and Arco.
+48. The primary source of rising water is leakage from the Big Lost River and incidental leakage from irrigation practices between Moore and Arco.
 (Exhibit IDWR10, pages 8-10; Testimony of Joel Anderson and Steve Tibbets) Instantaneous leakage from the river channel between Moore and Arco can be as high as 200 cfs.
 (Exhibit IDWR10, page 9 (citing Stearns et. al 1938))

-47. The correlation between flow in the river channel in the Moore to Arco reach and the existence of rising water has been known for a long time.
+49. The correlation between flow in the river channel in the Moore to Arco reach and the existence of rising water has been known for a long time.
 In 1925, Lynn Crandall, the Commissioner of the Big Lost River, stated:

-Material and considerable benefit results from the maintenance of a high water table in [the Moore to Arco] section of the river, not only to lands that are thus "sub-irrigated", but also to the holders of natural flow rights around Arco who receive a large amount of water from the drain off of this water table late in the summer that they would not otherwise obtain, it thus follows that it is a fair and proper procedure to carry the water through this section of river channel, so that the losses that thus occur may build up the water table in years of average or better than average run-off.
+Material and considerable benefit results from the maintenance of a high water table in [the Moore to Arco] section of the river, not only to lands that are thus "subirrigated", but also to the holders of natural flow rights around Arco who receive a large amount of water from the drain off of this water table late in the summer that they would not otherwise obtain, it thus follows that it is a fair and proper procedure to carry the water through this section of river channel, so that the losses that thus occur may build up the water table in years of average or better than average run-off.
 (Exhibit IDWR 11)

-48. A 1938 report titled Geology and Ground-Water Resources of the Snake River Plain in Southeastern Idaho, prepared by Harold Stearns, Lynn Crandall and Willard Steward includes the following statement:
+50. A 1938 report titled Geology and Ground-Water Resources of the Snake River Plain in Southeastern Idaho, prepared by Harold Stearns, Lynn Crandall and Willard Steward includes the following statement(s):